rachelpeichen/Infinite_Auto_Scrolling_CollectionView_CompositionalLayout/README.md

 - Scroll to next item automatically or manualy
 - User still can swipe to next item when auto-scrolling enabled
 - Infinite loop effect
-- Use UICollectionViewCompositionalLayout for simplify building layout
+- Use **`UICollectionViewCompositionalLayout`** for building layout simply
-- Can set up view by storyboard
+- Can easily set up view by storyboard
 - Page control and auto-scrolling can be customized

 ## Dependencies